breader124/notes/Microservices_Patterns/02_decomposition_strategies.md

 ---

-**Decompose by business capability** - Define services corresponding to business capabilities.
+**Pattern: Decompose by business capability** - Define services corresponding to business capabilities.

 Business capability of a company are identified by analyzing the organization's purpose, structure, and business processes.